 - Being able to take turns when talking – not talk over someone else.

 - Lose at a game (this might seem a little strange, but many children come to school never having lost at a game due to very kind family members letting them win.
 It can then come as quite a shock when they get to school and another child wins and some children don't know how to cope with this first experience of losing).

 - Recognise and read their name (this does not mean they have to be able to write it).

 You will notice that this list does not include anything about writing or counting.
 Obviously if your child is interested in these things then it is great to encourage them, but we do not expect all children to come into school already reading and writing.
-However there are many early skills that can be done now to build a strong foundation for supporting your child for when they do start doing reading, writing and maths.
+However there are many early skills that can be practiced now to build a strong foundation for supporting your child when they do start reading, writing and maths.

 Early skills to support future learning-

 - Developing language skills - so much of the Early Years Curriculum is language based, it is really important that every child is able to communicate and develop a good vocabulary.
 Great ways to help with this are; just chat about things you see in your garden or on your daily trips out, sing songs and rhymes, share books together or introduce a new word each day.